 Early Retirement Date.
-Your Early Retirement Date is the date you have attained age 55 and completed 10 Years of Service with your Employer (early retirement age).
-Your Years of Service will be determined using Years of Service for vesting.
+Your Early Retirement Date is the date you have attained age 55 (early retirement age).
 You may elect to retire when you reach your Early Retirement Date.

 Payment of benefits.
-If you are employed on the date you attain your early retirement age, you will become 100% vested in all of your accounts under the Plan.
+If you are employed on the date you attain your early retirement age, you will be entitled to your vested account balance under the Plan.
 However, the payment of benefits generally will not begin until you actually retire after reaching your Early Retirement Date.
 In such event, a distribution will be made, at your election, as soon as administratively feasible.
-However, if you retire after reaching your Early Retirement Date but prior to your Normal Retirement Date and the value of your account balance does not exceed \$5,000, then a distribution of your account balance will be made to you, regardless of whether you consent to receive it.
+However, if you retire after reaching your Early Retirement Date but prior to your Normal Retirement Date and the value of your vested account balance does not exceed \$5,000, then a distribution of your vested account balance will be made to you, regardless of whether you consent to receive it.
 (See the question entitled "How will my benefits be paid to me?" for an explanation of how these benefits will be paid.)